MicrosoftDocs/customer-insights/ci-docs/permissions.md

   - customerInsights
 ---

-# Manage user permissions
+# Assign user permissions

+Access to Customer Insights is restricted to users in your organization that were added to the application by an admin.
+A user can be a single user, group, or application.
 There are three types of roles:

 ## Viewer